Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 Key Takeaways for CIOs

-Machine learning results in larger amounts of data with a lot less time and effort from insurance companies.
+Machine learning results in larger amounts of data with a lot less time and effort from the insurance industry.

 - Machine learning can automate processes, such as risk analysis and claim filing.